September 25, 2018

 Technology is rapidly adapting to consumers‘ needs, providing convenience, speed, and ease.
 Marketers have to keep up – fast.
 Because, let’s face it, if AI assistants won’t mention your products, your business will find itself in exceedingly troubled waters – no matter how much money you spend on advertising, packaging, or branding.

-So yes, Alexa is eating brands for breakfast – like management Guru Peter Drucker could have said it 😉.
+So yes, Alexa is eating brands for breakfast – like management Guru Peter Drucker could have said 😉.